k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 ## Downloading the CLI

-Cilium can be installed in a couple of ways via helm charts or with its CLI.
-We will go ahead and [install its CLI](https://docs.cilium.io/en/latest/gettingstarted/k8s-install-default/#install-the-cilium-cli) for Linux with the following command:
+Cilium can be installed in a couple of ways, either via Helm charts or with its CLI.
+We will go ahead and [install its CLI](https://docs.cilium.io/en/latest/gettingstarted/k8s-install-default/#install-the-cilium-cli) for Linux using the following command:

 ```bash
 CILIUM_CLI_VERSION=$(curl -s https://raw.githubusercontent.com/cilium/cilium-cli/main/stable.txt)